ItalyPaleAle/prvt/Encryption.md

 The `_info.json` file is the only file in the repository that is not encrypted.

-This file is a JSON document containing four keys:
+This file is a JSON document containing three or four keys:

 - The name of the app (`app`) that created it.
 This is always `prvt`.
 - The version (`ver`) of the info file.
 Currently, this is always `1`.

+When the repository is initialized with a passphrase, the info file contains two more keys:

 - The salt (`slt`) for deriving the master key using Argon2id, a 16-byte sequence encoded as base64.
 - The passphrase's confirmation hash (`ph`), a 32-byte sequence encoded as base64.

+Instead, if the repository is initialized with a GPG-wrapped key, the info file contains one more key:

+- The encrypted key (`ek`) as wrapped by GPG, base64-encoded

+### Repository initialized with a passphrase

-For example (the document below has been pretty-printed for clarity for this example only):
+For example, when the repository was initialized with a passphrase (the document below has been pretty-printed for clarity for this example only):

 ```json
 {